Theory of entanglement

 The proper understanding of the capacities of quantum communication channels is at the heart of the study of quantum communication tasks.
 Of particular importance are the transmission of classical or quantum information, or establishing secret keys.
 The general framework for distilling classical keys from quantum states have been also established, opening the possibility of secure communication on extremely noisy channels.
 But it is also known that one can use noise and perfect side communication to implement other cryptographic primitives like bit commitment and oblivious transfer.
 Channel capacities are of central interest in several different settings, being reflected notably by the classical capacity of quantum channels, quantum capacities, and entanglement-assisted capacities.

 The central question is essentially what resources are required for transmitting classical or quantum information using quantum channels, such as optical fibers in a practical realization.
 A problem that was left open until recently was whether an increased capacity can be obtained by employing entangled signal states (multiple uses) as opposed to single uses of the channel.
 This problem is widely known as the additivity problem for the Holevo capacity or - as it turned out, equivalently, the additivity problem for the minimum output entropy.
 This problem could recently be solved in seminal work, in that it turned out that entangled inputs indeed do help.
-In contrast, for Gaussian channels - in the context of the promising field of continuous-variable quantum information, with practical importance in quantum communication with fibers - it is now known that additivity holds true.
+Similarly, it has been shown theoretically that two quantum channels, each with a quantum capacity of zero, can have a non-zero capacity when used together.
+The key problem of identifying the classical information capacity for Gaussian channels - in the context of the promising field of continuous-variable quantum information, with practical importance in quantum communication with fibers - is still open, despite recent progress.
 These findings open up new exciting questions about the role of entanglement in quantum communication.
 Also, the exact relationship between entanglement and the correlations useful for establishing secret keys is not yet entirely understood.

 Finally, it is to be expected that more problems, as well as new perspectives, will arise when one considers multi-user channels, i.e. with more than one sender/receiver.
 While single-sender-receiver settings serve well to study bipartite correlations, such problems have an immediate impact on understanding multi-partite correlations and their role in quantum communication via noisy channels.
 Also, quantum analogues of certain basic classical network theory primitives have been identified, and the evidence for new non-classical features, such as negative partial information established.
 Further investigations will be needed to identify differences and similarities in the classical and quantum network theories.